Brief History of St. Albans

 Col. John Cunningham (Union) acquired most of Phillip Thompson’s land and in 1857 Phillipi became Jefferson.
 One year later in 1868 it was incorporated as the Village of Kanawha City.
 Collis P. Huntington built the C&O railroad through here in 1873.
 Mr. Huntington, being an influential person, proceeded to have the name of the town changed to St. Albans in 1871.
 Supposedly done as a favor to his chief council, H.C.
 Parson after his home in St. Albans, Vermont.
 Approved by WV Legislature January 1872.
 The citizens were not informed (nor happy) of the name change until after the fact.
 The Post Office has only used two names: Coalsmouth and St. Albans.

 The first know school was in a log church built by Stephin Teays in 1820.
 Another early school was operated by Rev. F. B. Nash at the Bangor Church in 1845.
 It burned in 1847 and the school moved to a building along the Coal River.
-Other early private schools were Fry's school for ladies (1827) and a school for ladies in the last 1840's operated by a Frenchman.
+Other early private schools were Fry's school for ladies (1827) and a school for ladies in the last 1840's operated by three Frenchman.

 The first public school in town was "Old Town Hall School" (or Swamp College) and it was also used as town hall.
 It opened in 1867.
 The first high school in town was formed in 1873 and named Coalsmouth High School (notice they still used the name Coalsmouth).
 The name was changed to Shelton College in 1877.
 It finally had to close its doors in 1911 after finally being the St. Albans Latin School.
 It is located on College Hill and is now a fine restored home.